Patriotic Jello Poke Cupcakes are the classic poke cake recipe in a cupcake form. This Fourth of July dessert recipe includes Jello and Cool Whip.

 Then I added the red mousse.

-And I topped them with a Cool Whip star.
+And I topped the jello poke cupcakes with a Cool Whip star.

 Awww…aren’t they adorable

-Zack wanted to eat all of them!
+Zack wanted to eat all of the jello poke cupcakes!
 I always take a long time to get the pictures I want and the Jello Mousse frosting and Cool Whip star held up surprisingly well, but these cupcakes should be stored in the fridge until ready to serve.